 Stencil Vinyl

-One of the benefits of stencil vinyl is it supposed to be reusable.
-When I was removing the stencil vinyl, it ripped multiple times, which made it not reusable for additional projects.
-You can see a little bleed in a few small areas, but it is really fairly clean.
-Overall, I’m impressed!
+One of the benefits of stencil vinyl is that it is supposed to be reusable.
+When I was removing the stencil vinyl, it ripped multiple times, making it unusable for additional projects.
+You can see a slight bleed in a few small areas, but it is pretty clean overall.
+Overall, I'm impressed!

 Removable Vinyl Stencil

 Again, the removable vinyl tore as I was pulling the stencil off.
 The removable vinyl overall looks pretty good.
-There is a little more bleed than the stencil vinyl.
-But, it is still a super good choice!
-The benefit to me for the removable vinyl is that you might have some in your stash that you don’t like the color of anymore, so it’s kind of like it is a free stencil.
+There is a slight bleed compared to the stencil vinyl.
+However, it is still a great choice!
+The benefit to me of the removable vinyl is that you might have some in your stash that you no longer like the color of, so it's kind of like having a free stencil.

 Permanent Vinyl Stencil

-The permanent vinyl really stuck down, which is kind of a problem when you’re trying to remove it.
+The permanent vinyl really stuck down, which is a bit of a problem when trying to remove it.
 It leaves some adhesive residue because the adhesive is so strong.
 You would almost have to have a whole different method of removing the adhesive, especially on something white.
-The stencil itself is really clean, but I would not use the permanent, at least on wood, as I wouldn’t want to have to remove that adhesive residue.
+The stencil itself is really clean, but I wouldn't use the permanent ink, at least not on wood, as I wouldn't want to have to remove that adhesive residue.
 So for me, the permanent vinyl is out.

 DIY Stenciled Wood Tags

-So now that you’ve seen that my favorite material for making stencils on a Cricut is stencil vinyl, let’s make a cute project!
+Now that you've seen that my favorite material for making stencils on a Cricut is stencil vinyl, let's create a cute project!
 Confused about cutting wood with your Cricut Maker?
-You can see more tips and tricks here.
+For more tips and tricks, please visit here.

 Supplies Needed To Make Wood Tag